To view route as a dynamic Ordnance Survey map click here.

 Walk along the road for half a mile, passing White House and Far End.
 About a hundred and seventy five yards after Far End, turn right on a broad track following the public bridleway fingerpost for “Feizor 1¼ miles” (SD 792693).

 At the first farm (Lower Bark House) follow the track straight through the yard, shortly after which is a fingerpost confirming that Feizor is one mile ahead.

 At the next farm (High Bark Farm) follow the track as it curves left climbing slightly.
 There are good views here to Ingleborough and Pen y ghent.

-On arrival in Feizor, follow the road through its centre, passing the tearooms and crossing the shallow, cobbled ford.
-Just round the corner after the ford, turn right, following the public bridleway fingerpost for “Austwick 1¾ miles” (Hale lane) (SD 789676).
+On arrival in Feizor, follow the road through its centre and around the bend.
+Look out for a fingerpost on the right, to the right of a large barn, for “Austwick 1¾ miles” (Hale lane) (SD 789676) and follow this.
 Be sure to look behind you for the view of Feizor with Pot Scar and Smearset Scar behind it.

 Arrive at a junction of several tracks and take the narrower path following the public bridleway fingerpost for “Austwick” (SD 776684).
 Shortly after this, cross Flascoe Bridge alongside the ford over Austwick Beck.
 On arriving at the road in Austwick, turn left back to the start.

 If you need to buy any hiking equipment/clothing before your trip see the Hiking Store

 All information on this site is given in good faith and no liability is accepted in respect of any damage, loss or injury which might result from acting on it.